osukarusof/osukarusof/README.md

 <img align="right" alt="GIF" src="https://github.com/osukarusof/osukarusof/blob/main/programmer.gif?raw=true" height="280" />

-### About me
+## About me

-<p>Hello, my name is Oscar Sanchez, Backend Developer, I am passionate about the world of technology and its impact it can have in the real world and I strongly believe that I can create innovative solutions for business processes and problems that will ultimately lead to a better user experience.
-For this reason I became a developer excited to learn and innovate in this world.</p>
+<p>Hello, my name is Oscar Sanchez, passionate about technology and its impact in the real world, I firmly believe that I can create innovative solutions for processes and problems, which will ultimately result in a better user experience.
+For this reason I became a developer excited to learn and innovate.</p>

-### Socials
+## Socials

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/oscaredusan/)